Explore health content from A to Z.

-Melanoma is the most dangerous type of skin cancer.
+Melanoma is a more dangerous type of skin cancer because it is more likely to grow and spread than basal or squamous cell cancers..
 A melanoma lesion’s borders are often poorly defined.
-It may be mixed in color.
+It is often brown or black, but it may be mixed in color.
 The shape and size of melanoma lesions tend to differ from 1 side to the other.

 Squamous cell cancer is also a common type of skin cancer.
 Lesions often form on the face (commonly on the lips), ears, neck, hands, or arms.
 The lesions are firm, red bumps or flat, scaly, crusty growths.

 Bowen’s disease is an early stage of squamous cell cancer.
 The lesions are usually red, crusty, scaly growths with well-defined borders.